thatgirldorian/widget-set/README.md

 # widget-set

 This is a set of reusable components you can use in your own web development projects.
-There's an accordion, a dropdown, widget, a search bar + list and a translate widget.
+There's an accordion, a dropdown, widget, a search bar + list and a translation widget.
 I built them with React JS and Semantic UI.

 <h3>Issues faced & resolution:</h3>